-When balance billing isn't allowed, you also have the following protections:
+When balance billing isn't allowed, you also have these protections:

-- You are only responsible for paying your share of the cost (like the copayments, coinsurance, and deductibles that you would pay if the provider or facility was in-network).
-Your health plan will pay out-of-network providers and facilities directly. - Your health plan generally must: - Cover emergency services without requiring you to get approval for services in advance (prior authorization). - Cover emergency services by out-of-network providers. - Base what you owe the provider or facility (cost-sharing) on what it would pay an in-network provider or facility and show that amount in your explanation of benefits. - Count any amount you pay for emergency services or out-of-network services toward your deductible and out-of-pocket limit.
+- You're only responsible for paying your share of the cost (like the copayments, coinsurance, and deductible that you would pay if the provider or facility was in-network).
+Your health plan will pay any additional costs to out-of-network providers and facilities directly. - Generally, your health plan must: - Cover emergency services without requiring you to get approval for services in advance (also known as "prior authorization"). - O Cover emergency services by out-of-network providers. - O Base what you owe the provider or facility (cost-sharing) on what it would pay an innetwork provider or facility and show that amount in your explanation of benefits. - Count any amount you pay for emergency services or out-of-network services toward your in-network deductible and out-of-pocket limit.

-If you believe you've been wrongly billed, you may contact the No Surprises Helpdesk, operated by the U.S. Department of Health and Human Services, at 1-800-985-3059.
+If you think you've been wrongly billed, contact the No Surprises Help Desk, operated by the U.S. Department of Health and Human Services, at 1-800-985-3059.

-Visit https://www.cms.gov/files/document/memo-no-surprises-act-phone-number-and-website-url-clean-508-mm2.pdf for more information about your rights under federal law.
+Visit www.cms.gov/nosurprises/consumers for more information about your rights under federal law.